This message was emailed on October 7, 2020, to all students and to post-doctoral scholars who reside on campus.

 Household: A household is a group of no more than eight (8) individuals within a residential facility or area who want to interact with each other as would members of a household.
 Students must designate one household for the duration of the quarter.
 Each student may belong to just one household.
 Members of a household can socialize together both indoors and outdoors.
 Members can interact inside a household member’s home without face coverings.
 Similarly, household members have the privilege of gathering together outdoors without face coverings; however, face coverings must be worn when in proximity to others not in the household.

 Apartment-mates, spouses/significant others, and children who live with you are automatically part of your household and count towards the eight-person limit.
 Friends can be part of your household as long as they reside within your facility or area as defined here.
-Students in Graduate School of Business residences will receive separate guidance from the GSB that follows county guidance as the GSB manages its housing facility.

 Any household members or essential visitors must also comply with all applicable university policies and the relevant student may be held accountable if they don't.